Volunteer

 Some DLC work-study positions have specific health requirements, including proof of a negative TB test, proof of measles vaccine, and completion of the Duke Animal Handler Form.
 Instructions for submission of these requirements will be provided upon hiring.

 Be advised that the Duke Lemur Center is located off-campus in the Duke Forest on the west side of 15-501, between Cameron Blvd. and West Cornwallis Road.
-Students will need their own transportation to get to the DLC.
-The Duke Lyft program is not currently active.
+The DLC works with Duke Transportation to offer free Lyft rides to work-study students who don't have their own transportation from campus.

 The unique educational opportunities available to undergraduate students at Duke are unparalleled.
 Students are often found out in the natural habitat enclosures trailing their study subjects or in a laboratory setting discovering secrets long-held by these endangered species.
 Below is a listing of just a few of the courses currently offered through Duke’s Evolutionary Anthropology and Biology Departments that partner with the DLC: